 You know, I don’t really go in for the whole celebrity game — people are people, as Depeche Mode once sang — and I count among my friends a handfull of people that you might class as famous.
 I don’t get awestruck by the supposed wonder of ‘celebrity’; just because someone is on telly, or radio, or has written a book, or an album doesn’t make them a demi-god in my book.

 That said, there are some people that I truly admire for their talent, their longevity, their inspiration.
 Fish is one of those people that I admire.
 I love his music, his lyrics and his concerts are legendary.
 My favourite review appears on his website front page:

 “…being at one of his gigs is like being entertained by a boisterous host at a particularly loud private party.”

 (Graeme Smith, )

 And then there is his sheer determination, struggling through the collapse of parts of his business and his relationships, and his vulnerability and honesty in sharing some of what he’s gone through in the lyrics of his songs.
 I’ve personally found him quite inspiring, helping me through numerous dark days and fellini nights.

 I could hardly sign the receipt slip for my book (I’ve still not got a Chip and Pin card) I was still shaking.
 The last person that I saw that made me shake because I was so excited to see them was Doddie Weir, the former Scotland No. 8 (and legend!).

 Anyway, my name is on the official Fish website.
 Fish used to work on the Bowhill Estate, near my home town of Selkirk.
-In June 2003 the Selkirk Weekend Advertiser ran an article about Fish’s connection with that area of the country, which I scanned and submitted to the Fish website.
+In June 2003 theran an article about Fish’s connection with that area of the country, which I scanned and submitted to the Fish website.
 There is now a copy of that article along with a kind thanks to me on Fish’s biography page.